l2beat/l2beat/packages/backend/discovery/taiko/ethereum/diffHistory.md

 -  900: guardian minority
 - 1000: guardian

 A higher tier can be used to challenge a lower tier before the tier-specific cooldown period has passed.
+A challenge resets the cooldown window for the proof.

+The ZK tiers are generally not enforced and can always be contested by the higher Guardian tiers.

-In the case of a block being proposed by the `DAO_FALLBACK_PROPOSER`, the *minimum proof tier* is determined pseudorandomly at the time of a batch proposal based on a hash depending on the number of blocks in the batch (`keccak256(abi.encode("TAIKO_DIFFICULTY", local.b.numBlocks))`).
+In the case of a block being proposed by the `DAO_FALLBACK_PROPOSER` (the ProverSetProxy contract that is used by Taiko and proposes almost all batches), the **minimum proof tier** is determined pseudorandomly at the time of a batch proposal based on a hash depending on the number of blocks in the batch (`keccak256(abi.encode("TAIKO_DIFFICULTY", local.b.numBlocks))`).
 It can be either of RISC0, SP1 or SGX with certain hardcoded probabilities.

 Current probabilities assuming a uniformly random input (keccak256) to the function and the dao fallback proposer:
 - RISC0: 0.5% or 1/200